Empiree/DeftSharp.Windows.Input/README.md

 ## KeyboardListener

 This class allows you to subscribe to keyboard press events, their sequence and combination.
-Also, provides various information about the current state.
+Also, provides various information about the current status of certain buttons.

 ### Simple key subscription